eums/website/privacy/index.markdown

 This includes:

 * your IP address, and details of which web browser you used
-* information on how you use the site, such as how long you spend on each page, or which links you click on
+* information on how you used the site, such as how long you spent on each page, or which links you clicked on
-* if you sign up for Gold membership, your name, address, email address, and date of birth.
+* if you signed up for Gold membership, your name, address, email address, and date of birth.
-* if you buy tickets online, your name, address, phone number and email address.
+* if you bought tickets online, your name, address, phone number and email address.

 We do **not** collect or store any of your credit or debit card information,